 We went for the “Kokoon Menu” which allows you to order a starter, main dish, and desert all while the waiter brings you Belgian beers that go well with the food your choice.
 You also get to learn a lot about the beers that you are drinking and why they compliment the dish that you have ordered.
 The best way to describe that dining experience is high class dining with beer tastings.

-Guide to Leuven: Where to shop in Leuven
+Guide to Leuven: where to shop in Leuven

 It is only normal to want to shop during your weekend trip to a foreign country.
 And Leuven has made that awfully easy for its visitors.
 You can find all the stores you need along the streets leading to the city square.
 Clothing, food, souvenirs – you name it!
 The streets are also sprinkled with small cafes here and there, so you can always sit down for a quick refreshment.
 Since we went there during the weekend (hence, weekend trip) we also got the chance to explore a small outdoor market that was spread throughout the shopping street.
-The street vendors were very hospitable, letting us try various fruits, cheeses, meets, and many other natural foods (because that’s trendy now).
+The street vendors were very hospitable, letting us try various fruits, cheeses, meats, and many other natural foods (because that’s trendy now).

 Guide to Leuven: Where to sleep in Leuven

 During our weekend trip to Leuven we stayed at the Park Inn hotel, which situated in the most perfect spot!
-You are right next to the Leuven Central train station, and one bridge away from Leuven’s city center.
+You are right next to the Leuven Central train station, and one bridge away from Leuven’s city centre.
 The best part of our stay there was the view that we got from our hotel room on the 6th floor.
 Every morning we would pull the curtains and see all of Leuven just from our bedroom window.

 Another amazing thing about staying at the Park Inn hotel in Leuven was the breakfast buffet.
-There are people who prefer a savory breakfast, there are people who prefer a sugary breakfast, and then there was us – eating a little bit of everything because the food was that delicious!
+There are people who prefer a savoury breakfast, there are people who prefer a sugary breakfast, and then there was us – eating a little bit of everything because the food was that delicious!

-Guide to Leuven: How do I get from the Netherlands to Leuven?
+Guide to Leuven: how do I get from the Netherlands to Leuven?